ariG23498/Dark-Theme-Flutter/BloC/README.md

 ### Code Syntax

-The line where you need to provide your theme specific implementation is `ConfigBloc().darkModeOn ? <Do something in dark theme> : <Do something is light theme>`
+The line where you need to provide your theme specific implementation is<br>
+`ConfigBloc().darkModeOn ? <Do something in dark theme> : <Do something is light theme>`

 ## Inspiration